The EU is imposing duties on electric vehicles from China after trade talks fail

 The rapid growth in China's market share has sparked concern in the EU that Chinese cars will eventually threaten the EU’s ability to produce its own green technology to combat climate change.
 Business groups and unions also fear that the jobs of 2.5 million auto industry workers could be put in jeopardy, as well those of 10.3 million more people whose employment depends indirectly on EV production.

-Associated Press correspondent Geir Moulson contributed from Berlin, Raf Casert from Brussels
+Associated Press journalists Geir Moulson in Berlin and Raf Casert in Brussels contributed to this report.